skill-collectors/guesstimator/docs/reference/build.md

 **NOTE: That means that when you merge, your change goes to "prod" automatically.**

+## Exceptions

+Some steps will not run on forks:

+- Steps requiring secrets (mostly because dependabot can't access secrets).
+- Playwright will not run on forks (which would not deploy to our domain).

 ## Build and deploy flowchart

 If the flowchart below does not render, then GitHub pages doesn't support [Mermaid](https://mermaid-js.github.io/) syntax on GitHub pages yet.
 Maybe someday they will.
 Otherwise `.github/workflows/ci.yml` is always the canonical source for how the build and deploy works.